 Results: The results from the experiments have been plotted in the form of S-N curves and comparison has been conducted between crack initiation to failure at several mechanical loadings with and without thermal loading.

 Conclusion: It has been concluded that mineralization affects during the case of both mechanical and thermal loading.
 Logarithmic and power behaviour of material are obtained during two different cases.
 Mathematical model for experimental data is also reported.

-Fatigue, initiation, mineral, silicon, SN curve.
+Fatigue, initiation, mineral, silicon, SN curve, crack initiation.

 Department of Mechanical Engineering, Otto von Guericke University, Magdeburg, Department of Mechanical Engineering, Otto von Guericke University, Magdeburg, Department of Process and System Engineering, Otto von Guericke University, Magdeburg